albionbrown/rawGE/README.md

       }
     }

-This class will be the class for initialising and controlling rawGE.
-Inside your `main()` method, create an instance of GameController and get an instance of the RawGE `GameContainer`.
+This class will be responsible for initialising and controlling RawGE, while also containing most of your high-level logic.

+Inside your `main()` method, create an instance of `GameController` and get an instance of the RawGE `GameContainer`.

     public static void main(String[] args) {
-      GameController gamecontroller = new GameController();
+      // An instance of the current class GameController gamecontroller = new GameController();

       // Creates a window with title "Example Game", with dimensions of 1280 by 960 pixels.
 The instance of